About the

 How we work

-To win support, companies are typically expected to participate in competitive processes and to provide match funding (cash or in kind).
+To receive support, companies are typically expected to participate in a competitive application process and to provide match funding or in-kind contributions.

-Once onboarded, our project managers will work with beneficiaries to develop work plans and deliver scope of the engagement.
+Once onboarded, our team work with our beneficiaries to develop work plans and define the scope of their engagement.
+We deliver these programmes with our trusted network of delivery partners.

 Meet the team